NDRRA information for applicants

 - Day Labour eligibility map ( 2.3 MB)

-The Minister for Local Government has approved local government trigger points for all events in 2012-13.
-They apply to the Restoration of Essential Public Assets (REPA) relief measure, which includes Emergent and Restoration Works.
+The Minister for Local Government, Community Recovery and Resilience has approved local government trigger points for all NDRRA events in 2013-14.
+These apply to the Restoration of Essential Public Assets (REPA) relief measure, which includes Emergent and Restoration Works.

 Trigger points have two purposes: